nasa/fprime/docs/UsersGuide/best/rate-group.md

 Often embedded software must perform actions at a fixed rate.
 In a given system there are usually collections of actions that must run at similar rates.
 For example, control algorithms may run at 10Hz while telemetry collection may run at 1Hz and background tasks may be updated at 0.1Hz.
 F´ provides a mechanism to trigger time based actions called "rate groups".
-A rate group contains multiple output `Sched` ports that it sends a messages to at a repeated rate.
+The `ActiveRateGroup` component contains multiple output `Sched` ports that it sends a messages to at a repeated rate.
 Thus components having an input `Sched` port can run a repeated action at this rate.
 Rate groups are driven by a central rate group driver and achieve their rates by dividing the incoming signal from the rate group driver.

 ![Rate Groups](./img/rate_group.png)

 ## Rate Group Driver

-The rate group driver is the source of the "clock" for various other rate groups.
+The `RateGroupDriver` component is the source of the "clock" for the various rate groups.
 It is usually driven off a system timing interrupt or some other reliable clock source.
-On the incoming cycle call from that source it sends a message to each rate group attached to it.
+On the incoming cycle call from that source it sends a message to each rate group attached to it thus starting each cycle.

+### System Clock Sources

+A system clock source needs to be supplied to the rate group driver.
+This clock source must run at a multiple of the rates of the various rate groups and drives the `CycleIn` port of the rate group driver.
+Most projects implement a clock component that translates between the system clock and the port call to rate group driver's cycle in port.

+The referenece application calls the cycle in port followed by a sleep for the system clock time within a while loop to simulate a system driven clock.

 ## Active Rate Group